 The first key measure is partnerships.
 These are used to build on the relationships between HSWT and the African partners and the work in common areas of interest by organising staff exchanges between the universities and establishing long-term collaboration through training and education.
 These university partnerships form the basis for running the postgraduate course, the International Master’s in Agricultural Management (IMA) and the alumni network.
 The cooperation with partner universities focuses in particular on the modernisation of educational concepts.
 The goal of the partnerships is also to build networks and to establish long-term contact with and between alumni.
 A number of African partner universities were identified during a series of trips in 2019 and 2020: Arsi University, Bahir Dar University, and Hawassa University – all in Ethiopia – as well as Jaramogi Oginga Odinga University of Science and Technology (JOOUST) and Maseno University, both of which are in Kenya.

 The second key measure includes training in the form of exposure and lecturer courses.
-Exposure courses for specialists and managers last for one to two weeks.
+The exposure courses for specialists and managers run until 2021 and last for one to two weeks.
 The focus here is on the exchange between specialists from the partner countries, the experience gained in Germany and transferring knowledge to the partner countries.
 The certificate for this course is issued in conjunction with the German Agency for International Cooperation (GIZ).
-The lecturer exchange and training programme focuses on modern learning methods and exchanging ideas and concepts.
-The aim is to convey modern methods of practical education.
+The lecturer exchange and training programme focuses on organisation, contents and modern teaching methods of/in degree programmes and/ortraining units at the participating higher eductaion institutions.
+The aim is to convey modern methods and concepts of practical education.
 Each year, a course is offered for 12 participants each in Germany and in an African partner country.
 Target groups are teaching staff in the partner universities, primarily younger and/or female staff.
-The intention is to train a total of 120 participants in five-day courses by 2022.
-HSWT issues a certificate to course participants.
+The courses serve to consolidate and promote long-term cooperation with the partner universities.
+Participation in the course is confirmed by a certificate from the HSWT.

 The third key measure relates to the Master’s degree programme 'International Master’s in Agricultural Management' (IMA).
 HSWT has been offering this degree programme for 20 years, primarily in cooperation with Eastern European partner universities.
 The network is now being expanded to Africa as part of the Training Pact with Africa.
 By 2023, the intention is to have 18 participants from African partner universities taking part in the practical semester of the degree programme, with 12 of those students then proceeding to take the Master’s degree.
 Students successfully completing the entire course will be awarded a Master’s degree from HSWT.
 There are also plans to introduce the International Master’s in Agricultural Management at the universities and universities of applied sciences in Africa.
 The IMA has been publicly commended on several occasions and in 2008 was awarded the quality label for international Master’s degree programmes by the German Academic Exchange Service (DAAD) in conjunction with the Stifterverband für die Deutsche Wissenschaft (Donors' Association for the Promotion of Sciences and Humanities in Germany).
 For the 2020 summer semester, the plan was to include African students in the IMA practical study semester.
 Due to the coronavirus crisis, it was not possible for the exchange to go ahead as planned, so the students are now invited to join the master’s degree programme at HSWT in the 2021 summer semester.